 Try to avoid washing your hands with oily or heavily scented hand soaps, as they tend to cling to the surface of the lens and could irritate the eye.
 Additionally, if you touch moisturizers or lotions before handling your contact lenses you run the risk of some residual product adhering to the lens and clouding your vision.

 After washing your hands, dry them using a lint-free towel.
 It's harder to grasp contact lenses with wet hands, and — as mentioned above — lenses shouldn't come into contact with tap water.

 While all this advice can be very helpful, it doesn’t replace an in-person exam with your eye doctor.
 Your eye doctor will advise you when to return for your next contact lens consultation.
 Following this schedule is the best way to ensure you can enjoy the freedom of contact lens wear.

 If you are new to contact lenses (or not!) and have any questions or concerns about your eyes or vision, call 888-658-5141.
-Mississauga Vision Centre will be happy to schedule you for a contact lens exam and fitting.
+Mississauga Vision Centre and Brampton Vision Centre will be happy to schedule you for a contact lens exam and fitting.